Power Corporation of Canada: History

 In 2002, Power Corporation created the Sagard SAS fund, then Sagard Capital Partners, later named Sagard Holdings, in 2004, in the United States.
 R. Jeffrey Orr was named Power Financial Corporation CEO in 2005.
 By 2007, IGM Financial was the holding company for Power Corporation's investment fund companies.
 Power Corporation also by 2009 had interests in the parent company of La Presse, Mackenzie Financial, London Life Insurance, Canada Life Assurance, Great-West Life, and Putnam Investments.

 The company reduced its number of board directors in 2008 from 21 to 12.
 Power Corporation acquired a stake in China Asset Management in 2011, purchasing 10% from CITIC Securities Co.
 Also that year, Power Corporation's new fund Sagard China was founded.
 Through a number of recent initiatives, in partnership with its subsidiaries Great-West Lifeco and IGM Financial, the Power Corporation group has been actively participating in the emerging fintech industry.
-This fintech strategy is achieved through Portag3 (which created Canada’s largest fintech investment fund), Wealthsimple, Personal Capital and Diagram.
+This fintech strategy is achieved through Portage Ventures (which launched a fintech-focused investment fund), Wealthsimple, Personal Capital and Diagram.

-In connection with the reorganization, Paul Desmarais Jr. and André Desmarais retired as co-chief executive officers of Power Corporation after 24 years in the roles and continue to serve as chairman and deputy chairman, respectively, of Power Corporation's board of directors.
-R. Jeffrey Orr, president and chief executive officer of Power Financial, become president and chief executive officer of Power Corporation, effective February 13, 2020.
+In connection with the reorganization, Paul Desmarais Jr. and Andre Desmarais retired as co-chief executive officers of Power Corporation after 24 years in the roles and continue to serve as chairman and deputy chairman, respectively, of Power Corporation's board of directors.
+R. Jeffrey Orr, president and chief executive officer of Power Financial, became president and chief executive officer of Power Corporation, effective February 13, 2020.

-Politics

-The corporation has been criticized for its influence on Canadian politics through its relationships with prominent politicians, including several prime ministers and provincial premiers.
-Critics "occasionally charge that the family’s political connections give it unfair advantages," says the New York Times in 2007.
+Following the announcement made in February 2026, Jeffrey Orr became Vice-Chairman of Power Corporation in July 2026, and James O'Sullivan was appointed President and Chief Executive Officer.

+Political connections and commentary

+Power Corporation has been the subject of commentary regarding its relationships with political figures in Canada.
+Media coverage has noted connections between individuals associated with the company and former public officials.
+According to a 2007 report by The New York Times, critics have at times alleged that the Desmarais family's political connections may provide advantages to the company.
 The company has been known to defend federalism in Quebec.

-Paul Desmarais Jr., was one of thirty members of the North American Competitiveness Council, a group whose advice directed the policies of Security and Prosperity Partnership of North America (SPP).

-Several former Canadian prime ministers have occupied a position on the management team or on the board of Power Corporation, of one of its group companies or of its international advisory council :
+Paul Desmarais Jr. was a member of the North American Competitiveness Council, a body that provided recommendations related to the Security and Prosperity Partnership of North America (SPP).
+Several former Canadian prime ministers and senior political figures have held roles within Power Corporation, its subsidiaries, or its advisory bodies.